Apfelschuss/apfelschuss/README.rst

 All Swiss citizens who have reached the age of 18 are `entitled to vote`_ and participate in elections at federal level.
 Approximately four times a year, voting occurs over various issues.

 Apfelschuss is a web application that wants support Swiss in their decision-making.
 Registered users indicate prior to the votes whether they will accept or decline the individual initiatives and referendums.
+Other users can follow these statements.

 More about voting in Switzerland can be `read on Wikipedia`_.
 Deployed application of this project on `apfelschuss.herokuapp.com`_.

 .. _entitled to vote: https://youtu.be/yltRgOFYD-w
 .. _read on Wikipedia: https://en.wikipedia.org/wiki/Voting_in_Switzerland